thislight/away/wiki/usage.md

 - `scheduled` for executors are set to run function
 - `running` for executors are in function's run

-Tips: the executors' state is not the state of if a thread running, it keeps for threadpool to know which executor can run function.
+Tips: the executors' state is not the state of if a thread running, it's the state of if the thread is in one user function's stage.

 ### Debugger